-In 1891, he married Mary Lewis Champ, in Harrison County, Ohio.
-Campbell served as the first president of West Virginia Colored Institute (now West Virginia State University) from 1892–1894.
+In 1891, he married Mary Lewis Champ in Harrison County, Ohio.
+Campbell served as the first president of West Virginia Colored Institute (now West Virginia State University) from 1892 to 1894.
 Campbell's wife, Mary Champ-Campbell, was appointed as Instructor of Vocal Music and Drawing in 1892.

-Mary Champ was the daughter of Eveline Thompson Champ and Joseph L. Champ, a teacher and former principal of the Afro-American schools of Jefferson County, Ohio and Parkersburg, West Virginia.
-Mary Lewis Champ-Campbell was graduated from Oberlin College in 1890, and was also a poet.
+Mary Champ was the daughter of Eveline Thompson Champ and Joseph L. Champ, a teacher and former principal of the Afro-American schools of Jefferson County, Ohio, and Parkersburg, West Virginia.
+Mary Lewis Champ-Campbell graduated from Oberlin College in 1890 as a poet.

 Two of Campbell’s writings were "Driftings and Gleanings," 1887, and "Echoes from the Cabin and Elsewhere," 1895.
 James Campbell died in his hometown in 1896.